Sports Massage for Runners: Why Experts Recommend It

 At Ohio State University, Thomas Best, M.D., Ph.D., experimented on Rabbits.
 He implanted a device that simulates massage and records the applied pressure on exercised animals.

-He also confirmed that Crane’s findings were right.
+He also confirmed that Crane’s findings were correct.
 He stated they found an increase in muscular function recovery in animals by 50-60% compared with no massage.

-Hence, it’s pretty convincing that sports massage not only does it feel great but can also speed recovery, reduce muscle soreness, and facilitate injury healing.
+Hence, it’s pretty convincing that sports massage feels great and can also speed recovery, reduce muscle soreness, and facilitate injury healing.

-But can you imagine that sports massage also has to do great with your mood, and as the mood improves, it positively affects the recovery process?
-According to studies, a good massage increases the production of dopamine and serotonin, which ultimately allows you to recover fast by improving blood circulation and eliminating toxins.
+But can you imagine that sports massage improves your mood and positively affects your recovery?
+Studies have shown that a good massage increases the production of dopamine and serotonin, which ultimately allows you to recover fast by improving blood circulation and eliminating toxins.

 Are Sports Massages Good for Runners in General?

-It’s pretty convincing that a sports massage not only feels great, but it can also speed recovery, reduce muscle soreness, and facilitate injury healing.
+It’s pretty convincing that a sports massage can speed recovery, reduce muscle soreness, and facilitate injury healing.
 It helps you in the following ways:

-- Gentle but prolonged flowing massage strokes help in releasing muscle tension without harming the fibers.
+• Gentle but prolonged flowing massage strokes help release muscle tension without harming the fibres.

-- It can improve the orientation of your muscle fibers after muscle remodeling and hard training by breaking down the scar tissues.
+• It can improve the orientation of your muscle fibres after muscle remodelling and hard training by breaking down the scar tissues.

-- Maintenance massages are an excellent method for discovering and correcting tighter areas before they get injured.
-Thus, it’s prevention too.
+• Maintenance massages are an excellent method for discovering and correcting tighter areas before they become injured.
+Thus, they are also prevention methods.

 Effects of Sports Massage in Relation with Runners Injuries Types